nebrius/dynloader/README.md

 This loader has the following design goals:

-- Dynamic loading
+- Dynamic and conditional loading
     - The ability to programatically load dependencies on-demand.
     - Ex. an SPA wants to load the dependencies for a single route only when it's selected, but not the dependencies for the other routes.
 Future routes should be loaded only when the user requests to navigate to that route.
 - Bundling dependencies for transport
 - Lazy loaded dependencies
-    - Dependencies split into two sets.
+    - Dependencies should be split into two sets.
     - Load dependencies must be evaluated before evaluating the module like in ES6 modules and Require.js)
     - Lazy dependencies are not fetched until after module evaluation is complete
 - No Code Compilation